-For the period covered by Session 2 of Year 3 and Session 1 of Year 4 the students must be engaged in approved employment related to the course: for example, in government planning and housing authorities, in municipal and shire councils preparing or implementing town and country planning schemes, in private development companies or with planning consultants.
+For the period covered by Session 2 of Year 3 and Session 1 of Year 4 the students must be engaged in approved employment related to the course: for example, in government planning and housing authorities, in local councils preparing or implementing Local Environment Plans, in private development companies or with planning consultants.
 The type of employment proposed must be submitted to the Head of the School of Town Planning for approval.